matildemcr/41549_HCI_LogBookTemplate/stage4_functional_prototype/e_stage_4_functional_prototype_and_evaluation.md

 - **The actual set of questions** - 1-5 Likert Scale with 1 being "Totaly disagree" and 5 "Totaly agree"
   1. I think that I would like to use this system frequently.
-  2. I found the system unnecessarily complex.
+  2. I found the system unnecessarifly complex.
   3. I thought the system was easy to use.
   4. I think that I would need the support of a technical person to be able to use this system.
   5. I found the various functions in this system were well integrated.